ashika14r/NewSustainability/README.md

 6. Run your emulator now, it should be working.

-7. You can also ask Kevin for the bundle file that you can download on your phone and run it.
+7. You can also ask Yuheng for the bundle file that you can download on your phone and run it.